 σ = √(n · p · (1 - p)) = 8

 According to the bitResurrector specification, the filter's operating range is set within [110, 146], which corresponds to the interval M(W) ± 2.25σ.
 Statistically, 97.6% of all truly random keys fall into this corridor.
-Generated sequences exceeding these precision boundaries are marked as defective.

 Numerical Gravity and Decimal Range 10^76